vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 Kļṇa, a Rāstrakata king, p.
 624. 289; high prerogative of even a Krsna, author of Sriddhakasiki, p. weak, 474; took action without any

 639. complaint, in cases of chalas and of Krsnabhakticandrika, a drama of aparādhas, pp. 515, 542; to look Anantadeva, pp. 959–60. into disputes of people, p.
-526; | Kftyacintāmani, of Sivarāma, p.
+526; | Kftyacintāmani, of Śivarāma, p.
 582n. becomes endowed with three goals

 Kṛtyacintīmani, of Candeśvara, p. awarding punishment to those who